Questions you should ask a UV manufacturer before you purchase a light.

 - B. How is the filter changed if it breaks or becomes solarized?
 Is the filter glued in, held by some removable clips, fits in a trough, or some other way?The SuperBright 3 has an easy-to-remove cover on slip-hinges that holds the filter.
 The filter is held in place by two specially designed filter holder brackets with “fingers.”
 These “fingers” prevent excess tension from being applied to the filter.
 Each filter holder bracket is held in place by three sheet metal screws.
 No glue or adhesive must be removed to replace the filter.

 - C. How easy is it to replace a lamp (bulb)?
-Do you have to remove several screws or bolts to get to the lamp and lamp socket (if a socket is used) or can you just remove two bolts to get to the lamp?Some manufacturers have screws that go around the outside of the cover, and all must be removed before you can access the lamp.
+Do you have to remove several screws or bolts to get to the lamp and lamp socket (if a socket is used) or can you just twist a captive knob to get to the lamp?Some manufacturers have screws that go around the outside of the cover, and all must be removed before you can access the lamp.
 In the SuperBright 3 one side of the cover has a captive bolt that you unscrew and the other side a slip-hinge.
 The lamp is held in by a lamp clip and the lamp socket (a copper wire is used to hold the ends of the lamp clip together – the wire is not required but is there to prevent the lamp from coming loose during shipment).
 Once the lamp clip wire is removed the lamp can be easily removed from the lamp socket.

 - D. How does the SW UV light manufacturer measure the reflection of his reflector at 254 nm wavelength?Most UV light manufacturers do not measure their reflector material directly, but rely on the reflector manufacturer (which often does not have the equipment to measure reflection at 254 nm).
 Some manufacturers do not even know that some reflective material that is highly reflecting (in visible light) has a very poor reflection at 254 nm (maybe only 45%).
 UV SYSTEMS, Inc. has a special reflective measurement attachment that is used with its spectroradiometer to measure samples of different reflective sheet rolls.
-Only a roll with a high reflection (greater than 70%) at 254 nm is chosen to supply the reflectors for the SuperBright 3 or TripleBright II.
+Only a roll with a high reflection (greater than 70%) at 254 nm is chosen to supply the reflectors for the SuperBright 3, TripleBright 3, or Dual TripleBright 3.

 - E. How does the manufacturer know how long the battery will operate the UV light on one charge?
 And how does he know how long it takes to recharge the battery?Some UV manufacturers may not even conduct any tests.
 UV SYSTEMS, Inc. has conducted several tests and with the old 7 Amp-Hour (AH) battery that was being used with the original SuperBright.
 With the new SuperBright 3 that battery will operate for over 6 hours on a charge (with intermittent use).
 With the new 8.5 AH batteries the SuperBright 3 will last longer, about 7 hours on a charge (with intermittent use).
 UV SYSTEMS, Inc. verifies charge time by tests.